Kholid060/alt./apps/docs/src/content/docs/reference/Extension API/storage.md

 title: storage
 ---

 Enables extensions to store and retrieve data.
-The extension must have the `storage` permission to use this API.

 The storage API has two storage areas you can use: `local` and `secure`, where the value on the `secure` area will be encrypted using the electron [`safeStorage`](https://www.electronjs.org/docs/latest/api/safe-storage) API before it gets stored.